 Keep Track Of Your 529 Plans

-Once you have children, you’re going to be plenty busy not only raising your children but also keeping track of your growing financial accounts.
+Once you have children, you're going to be plenty busy not only raising your children but also keeping track of your growing financial accounts.
 Things can get chaotic.
-To help with the chaos, sign up for Personal Capital, the web’s #1 free wealth management tool.
+To help with the chaos, sign up for Empower, the web’s #1 free wealth management tool.

 After you link all your accounts, use their Retirement Planning calculator to give you as pure an estimation of your financial future as possible.
 I’ve been using Personal Capital since 2012.
 During this time, I have seen my net worth skyrocket thanks to better money management.